TN-Holdings-LLC/psf-zero/README.md

 default, PSF-Zero's own gate count at this same 6x7 cliff point is roughly **2x** Qiskit's, not roughly equal.
 The near-parity shown above is what `"cx"` buys specifically for CX/ECR-native hardware, not PSF-Zero's out-of-the-box behavior on a general target.
-The depth cost is real regardless of which `entangling_basis` is used: `layout_search=False` pays depth 44 against Qiskit's 16 at 6x7; `layout_search=True` matches Qiskit's gate count exactly at both grid sizes but is still deeper (23 vs. 16).
+With `layout_search=True`, PSF-Zero now matches Qiskit's gate count **and** depth exactly at both grid sizes (depth 16; it was 23 before VERSION 2026-09-21, traced to an unconfigured CX decomposer placing two `sx` pulses per qubit between each pair of CXs where Qiskit places at most one -- Addenda 114-117). `layout_search=False` at 6x7 still varies by seed (depth 16-30).

 ![PSF-Zero vs Qiskit at the coupling-map cliff: compile time (log scale) and two-qubit gate count, 6x7 and 8x8 grids](docs/260919.png)